 It is possible that she was born with Stockholm Syndrome after Fritz took her as his concubine, and then exploited her.

-In the end, Ymir was waiting to see if a different woman, weighed down by love, was capable of putting her emotions aside and bring about the death of her lover.
+In the end, Ymir was waiting to see if a different woman, weighed down by love, was capable of putting her emotions aside and bringing the death of her lover.

-After the release of chapter 139.5, it is clear the reason Ymir was putting hope in Mikasa; Ymir too had killed Fritz instead of just letting him live.
+After the release of chapter 139.5, it is clear the reason Ymir was putting hope in Mikasa was, Ymir too had killed Fritz instead of just letting him live.

 Mikasa precisely did that with Eren and gave Ymir the psychological stability she’d been seeking for millennia, and finally, break free.